agda/agda/doc/user-manual/tools/command-line-options.rst

      Failures to compute full equivalence when splitting on indexed family.

+.. option:: UnusedVariablesInDisplayForm

+     :ref:`DISPLAY <display-pragma>` forms that bind variables they do not use.

 .. option:: UselessAbstract

      ``abstract`` blocks where they have no effect.